bodulic/CATS-rb/README.md

 # Installation

-## Installing CATS-rb from source
+## Compatibility

 ### Linux and Windows
-CATS-rb consists of Bash and R scripts located in the `scripts` directory of this repository.
-After cloning the repository, all CATS-rb scripts must be included in the `PATH` environment variable.

 For the best compatibility and performance, we recommend running CATS-rb on:
 - Any modern Linux distribution (e.g. Ubuntu, Debian, Fedora, etc.)
 - WSL (i.e. Ubuntu on Windows)

 ### MacOS
-If you’re using MacOS, Bash (version >= 4.0) and GNU versions of core utilities are required.
+If you are using MacOS, Bash (version >= 4.0) and GNU versions of core utilities are required.
 In this case, `PATH` variable should be adjusted so that CATS-rb uses GNU versions of core utilities:

 - Install Bash ≥ 4.0 via [Homebrew](https://formulae.brew.sh/formula/bash):